aheirich/AMI2/doc/computation_graph.md

 The user can install packages using Conda.
 The user can provide Python source code to be imported into the computation graph and executed by objects.

+When the user starts a session they go through steps to define the new packages or code.
+The Python Conda environment is located on an NFS mount point that accessible to all cluster nodes.
+Use supplied code is copied with directory structure intact to a well-known place.

+User-supplied code can cause runtime failures.
+Some of these failures cannot be detected by the Graph Manager.
+Such errors can only be detected by a Worker or Reducer.
+These components can invalidate a graph when it is discovered to be bad, and return to using the previously known good graph.

 ## Server psueodcode